Futu

 Futu, raised $90 million in an initial public offering on the Nasdaq on March 8, 2019.

 Moomoo

-Moomoo Inc., a subsidiary of Futu, is a U.S.-based financial services company headquartered in Palo Alto, California that allows customers to trade US stocks, Chinese stocks, Hong Kong stocks, ETFs, and options.
+Moomoo Financial Inc., a subsidiary of Futu, is a U.S.-based financial services company headquartered in Palo Alto, California that allows customers to trade US stocks, Chinese stocks, Hong Kong stocks, ETFs, and options.
 Moomoo, Inc was founded in March 2018.
 The platform was created specifically for U.S. customers.

+Controversies

+CSRC Orders Futu and Tiger Brokers to Cease New Mainland China Customer Registrations

+In late 2022, the China Securities Regulatory Commission (CSRC) ordered Futu and Tiger Brokers to stop accepting new customers from mainland China.
+This followed ongoing concerns from authorities since 2021 about the regulatory compliance of their cross-border brokerage operations.
+While the platforms are no longer allowed to onboard new mainland-based investors, existing customers can continue trading, but without the ability to add new capital.
+Additionally, both brokers were required to pull their trading apps from mainland China.